David Leonard Wood: Location of remains, investigation, and arrest

-On September 4, El Paso Water Utilities workers found Casio's remains in a shallow grave in the desert northwest of the city.
+On September 4, El Paso Water Utilities workers found Casio's remains in a shallow grave in the desert northeast of the city.
 Police were called to the crime scene and, while investigating the area with K-9 units, accidentally discovered Baker's remains about 100 meters away in another shallow grave.
 Both were identified by family members via their clothing and personal items found at the crime scene.
 Casio's cause of death was tentatively ruled as strangulation because her jaw had been broken in two places, but Baker's could not be determined due to her body's advanced state of decomposition.

 On September 19, El Paso police were contacted by Judith Kelling Brown, a prostitute and drug addict who lived in the area.
 She told them that on one day between July 26 and August 7, she met a young man who lured her into his pickup truck with the promise of driving her home.
 According to her, the man missed the right turn and explained that he would take her back after he first visited his friend, whereupon he stopped outside an apartment building and went inside.
 When he returned about three minutes later, a rope was dangling from one of his pockets.

 Brown claimed that the man then drove her to the northeastern section of the town towards the desert, in the opposite direction of where her house was.
 He explained to her that there was a shipment of cocaine buried there and he had to get it, and after some time, he stopped the truck, got out, and told her to exit as well.
 He then pulled a blanket and shovel from the back of the truck, and then tied her to the vehicle at gunpoint.
 After digging a hole in the ground, he proceeded to rape her before attempting to strangle her but could not finish as some passers-by were approaching.
 The man then took Kelling to another spot in the desert and raped her at gunpoint again, but as passers-by interrupted again, he abandoned her and fled.

 After finishing her testimony, Kelling indicated on a map the alleged location of the attack and was asked to look at five photographs of criminals convicted of similar crimes in the past.
 One of the men was Wood, whom she positively identified as her assailant.